-Ruffed Grouse are one of the most adapted winter bird species.
+Ruffed Grouse are one of the most well adapted bird species for winter.

-There are few bird species that are known to take winter in a good way.
-This is the reason so many birds are migratory, whether song birds, waterfowl, or our beloved American Woodcock.
-Even the iconic wild turkey is not well equipped to handle all the elements of the north country.
-Deep snow can prove to be a real hazard to turkey’s, whether food is present or not.
+There are few bird species known to take winter well.
+This is why so many birds migrate, from song birds and waterfowl to our beloved American Woodcock.
+Even the iconic wild turkey is not really equipped to handle all the elements of the north country.
+Deep snow can prove to be a real hazard to turkeys.
 The ruffed grouse, however, is an enigma in the world of birds when it comes to winter survival.

-Even more unusual is this adaptation allows for a drastic change in habitat.
-Our traditional “Grouse Cover” is usually unused as mature trees like aspen provide most winter food for the ruffed grouse.
-The buds high in these trees are fed upon in quick feeding frenzies that last only a tiny window in the day.
-It is believed one feeding is enough for a ruffed grouse to gather enough energy for a whole day while living in these winter burrows.
-Because of this diet change, ruffed grouse will choose to burrow in mature stands rather than young growth, allowing for a fast feeding and return to a burrow for protection from predators.
+Our traditional “Grouse Cover” usually goes unused, as mature trees like aspen provide most winter food for the ruffed grouse.
+Ruffed grouse feed on the buds high in these trees in quick frenzies.
+One feeding frenzy like this can provide enough energy to last a ruffed grouse an entire day while living in its winter burrows.
+Because of this diet change, ruffed grouse choose to burrow in mature stands rather than young growth, allowing for fast feeding and fast exits to a burrow for protection from predators.

-The debate has come into play more than once of how hunting ruffed grouse in late winter can impact a population.
-Although it seems to be a discussion riddled in opinion the winters are hard on all wildlife.
-Bringing up the idea that overexertion can lead to calorie loss thus resulting in death.
-Strangely, the ruffed grouse is not good at storing fat, forcing them to have a need to feed daily, which is in of itself an adaptation.
-We could debate, because they consume their food daily rather than survive on stores of fat, that they become less vulnerable to pressure.
+There is a debate about how hunting ruffed grouse in late winter impacts their population.
+Although it seems to be a discussion riddled in opinion, it’s true that the winter is hard on all wildlife.
+Overexertion leads to calorie loss and possibly death.
+The ruffed grouse is not good at storing fat, so they are forced to feed daily.
+We could argue about whether or not their reliance on daily consumption makes them less vulnerable to pressure.

-But in like all things related to the ruffed grouse it always comes back to habitat.
-If there is healthy habitat than chances of overall survival are greater than for those ruffed grouse in areas of the country that lack a healthy forest diversity.
+But like all things ruffed grouse, we have to come back to habitat.
+If there is healthy habitat, the chances of survival are greater than in areas that lack a healthy forest diversity.